-- Communities across the country primarily low-income, communities of color struggle to afford their water, or are faced with concerns over contamination from toxins, like lead and PFAS.
-What's more, drinking water violations are more likely to occur in places where residents are people of color.17 - Living rivers and healthy watersheds provide profound benefits to nearby cities.
-They provide water supplies, filter out water and air pollutants, build coastlines by moving sand to ocean beaches, provide critical habitat, sequester carbon and other greenhouse gasses, regulate floodwaters, and create cooling oases for relaxation and recreation.18
+- Communities across the country primarily low-income and communities of color struggle to afford their water, or are faced with concerns over contamination from toxins, like lead and PFAS.
+What's more, drinking water violations are more likely to occur in places where residents are people of color.34 - Living rivers and healthy watersheds provide profound benefits to nearby cities.
+They provide water supplies, filter out water and air pollutants, build coastlines by moving sand to ocean beaches, provide critical habitat, sequester carbon and other greenhouse gasses, regulate floodwaters, and create cooling oases for relaxation and recreation.35

-- Challenges to drinking water vary across U.S. communities and include threats from aging infrastructure, ongoing pollution, climate change, mismanagement, dysfunctional regulatory frameworks, inadequate safeguards, and a shortage of funding to address these problems. - Agricultural, extractive industry and urban runoff from construction, pet waste and septic systems contribute to the nutrient and contaminant loading of rivers and streams, as do microplastics.19 - Agricultural workers sacrifice their health on the job while contributing to the nutrient and chemical loading of air, rivers and streams.
+- Challenges to drinking water vary across U.S. communities and include threats from aging infrastructure, ongoing pollution, climate change, mismanagement, dysfunctional regulatory frameworks, inadequate safeguards, and a shortage of funding to address these problems. - Agricultural, extractive industry and urban runoff from construction, pet waste and septic systems contribute to the nutrient and contaminant loading of rivers and streams, as do microplastics.36 - Agricultural workers sacrifice their health on the job while contributing to the nutrient and chemical loading of air, rivers and streams.
 Latinos, who represent most U.S. agricultural workers, are among those who experience routine exposure to pesticides.
-Only 57% of crop workers report receiving instruction in pesticide best practices.20 - 15 million people in the U.S. experienced a water shutoff in 2016.
-Cities with higher rates of poverty and unemployment had the highest number of homes with water shutoffs.21
+Only 57% of crop workers report receiving instruction in pesticide best practices.37 - 15 million people in the U.S. experienced a water shutoff in 2016.
+Cities with higher rates of poverty and unemployment had the highest number of homes with water shutoffs.38 - Safe access to water is a matter of life or death for Black and Latino children, who are more likely to drown due to a lack of access to swimming lessons and clean, safe water to learn to swim.
+64% of African-American and 45% of Hispanic/Latino children have few to no swimming skills.39 also manifest themselves in the way the media is less likely to portray outdoor recreationists as people of color.40